felipepssouza/JsonDiffer/README.md

 $ROOT/gradlew test
 ```

-## JsonDiffer - How is it organize:
+## JsonDiffer - How it is organized:

 Following the Clear Architeture of Uncle Bob.
 This is the structure:
 ```